Cwalsh888/ccjs-app/README.md

 - [ ] Update the navicon.

+- [ ] "Freeze" first row of table.

 ## Recently Done

 - [x] Map ShiftCard components into Homepage and add a key.
 7/7/23